phalcon-orphanage/docs/en/index.rst

 Welcome!
 ========

-Welcome to Phalcon framework, a new approach on PHP frameworks.
-Our mission is to give you an advanced tool for developing web sites and applications without worrying about framework performance.
+Welcome to Phalcon framework.
+Our mission is to give you an advanced tool for developing the faster web sites and applications with PHP.

 What is Phalcon?
 ----------------

-Phalcon is an open source, full stack framework for PHP 5 written as a C-extension, optimized for high performance.
+Phalcon is an open source, full stack framework for PHP written as a C-extension, optimized for high performance.
 You don't need to learn or use the C language, since the functionality is exposed as PHP classes ready for you to use.
 Phalcon also is loosely coupled, allowing you to use its objects as glue components based on the needs of your application.